the-anna-project/annad/doc/concept/connection.md

 When creating new connections it is important not to create weak connections.
 Each connection that exists only exists because it brought some kind of value in the past.
 The process of creating connections is a continuous task, that is fully dynamic and learned by experience and can be described as follows.
-These strategies are considered when it comes to draw new connections within a multi dimensional space.
+The creation of connections takes place on the CLG level if there is no known connection path yet.
+That means that connections are only persisted in case they belong to a successful connection path that in turn helped to solve some problem.
+So, the connection path is made out of connections.
+A connection is represented as single key-value pair where its key being the string representation of coordinates links to another string representation of coordinates.
+Therefore coordinates act as some kind of IDs.
+A CLG is identified using its unique coordinates within the multi dimensional connection space in combination with its very unique connection path.
+At some point, each single CLG needs to decide where to forward its own signal to.
+Once forwarded, the coordinates of the CLG receiving the forwarded impulse are randomly created with some offset.
+The offset of the CLG's coordinates is orientated to the coordinates of the CLG actually being forwarding the impulse.
+All newly created connections are persisted within a trial scope in the first place.
+This is done to label the current creation process to something that is volatile.
+If the neural network succeeds to solve a problem with some newly created connection path, the connections stored and marked within a trial scope are persisted as regular connections.
+In case the created connection path did not lead to some successful operation, all connections marked within a trial scope are simply removed again.
+Anyway, there needs a decision to be made to forward to some CLG.
+These strategies are considered when it comes to draw new connections within a multi dimensional connection space.

 1. Bias is some manually provided hint, intended to guide some connection path into a certain direction.
 Read more on this in this issue: